yanfonseca/mytutorials/README.md

 # Mytutorials

-This content is a brief way to learn and review some basic and expert commands to make my and your daily data manipulation easier and productive.
+This content is a brief way to learn and review some basics and specialized commands to make my and your daily data manipulation easier and productive.

 You'll see:

 * [Shell](shell.md)
 * [GIT](git_commands.md)